Written by the BaziGrid Team · Last reviewed: April 2026

 Structural friction

-Building momentum when conditions are not yet optimised; the Analyst can stall waiting for the perfect moment to begin.
+Building momentum when conditions are not yet optimised; the Editor can stall waiting for the perfect moment to begin.

 Natural operating environment